DepthKit beta 006

 - Home 3D Printing Print a mount using community created files

-Please add your own mounting solutions and designs - however simple or rudimentary - to Instructables or your 3D printable models to Thingiverse and tag them with "RGBDToolkit."
+Please add your own mounting solutions and designs - however simple or rudimentary - to Instructables or your 3D printable models to Thingiverse and tag them with "DepthKit" or "RGBDToolkit."
 For recommendations about designing your own mounts see the FAQ.

 Print out the A4 or A3 calibration checkerboard PDF in black and white on matte paper.
 Glue or otherwise mount it to something flat and rigid like wood or foamcore.
 This can be done easily at most print shops - if you do it at home look out for bubbling or warping.
 It helps to attach a bracket or some way to put it to a stand or the wall.